Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Summary of contributions

 \section{Summary of contributions}

-We outline the main contributions of this work, while aiming for this summary to be self-contained even for those without prior knowledge of the affects framework \cite{VVC} (which is reviewed in \cref{sec:review}).
-An (higher-order) affects relation, denoted as $X \affects Y \given \doo(Z)$, carries three arguments, which are disjoint sets of random variables, and it captures that an agent who intervenes on $X$ can signal to an agent who can observe data on $Y$ and is given information about interventions performed on $Z$.\footnote{Technically, this corresponds to an unconditional (higher-order) affects relation.
-The concept of conditional higher-order affects relations is also introduced in \cite{VVC} by including a fourth argument $X \affects Y \given \doo(Z),W$ which captures an additional post-selection on $W$ (without interventions), i.e. the agent receiving the signal is also given information about this post-selection.
-We focus on the unconditional case in the main text and generalise many of the results to conditional relations in the appendix.} Depending on whether $Z$ is empty or not, we have a zeroth-order or a higher-order relation.
+We now outline the main contributions of this work in a more precise and technical manner using the concept of affects relations, while aiming for this summary to be self-contained even for those without prior knowledge of the affects framework \cite{VVC} (which is reviewed in \cref{sec:review}).
+A (higher-order) affects relation, denoted as $X \affects Y \given \doo(Z)$, carries three arguments, which are disjoint sets of random variables, and it captures that an agent who intervenes on $X$ can signal to an agent who can observe data on $Y$ and is given information about interventions performed on $Z$.\footnote{Technically, this corresponds to an unconditional (higher-order) affects relation.
+The concept of conditional higher-order affects relations is also introduced in \cite{VVC} by including a fourth argument $X \affects Y \given \doo(Z),W$ which captures an additional post-selection on $W$ (without interventions), i.e.\ the agent receiving the signal is also given information about this post-selection.
+We focus on the unconditional case in the main text and generalize many of the results to conditional relations in the appendix.} Depending on whether $Z$ is empty or not, we have a zeroth-order or a higher-order relation.
 Here, $X$ and $Z$ are interventional arguments while $Y$ is a purely observational argument.
 While affects relations refer to classical variables (such as measurement settings and outcomes), they can generally arise from operations performed on non-classical systems of any underlying theory.
-In the following, we will refer to a random variable (which goes into the argument of an affects relation) as a node, as such variables form the nodes or vertices of the directed graphs representing information-theoretic causal structures.
+In the following, we will refer to a random variable (which goes into the argument of an affects relation) as a node, as such variables form the (observable) nodes or vertices of the directed graphs representing information-theoretic causal structures.